A Multisource Fusion Framework for Cryptocurrency Price Movement Prediction: Introduction

+\item Our findings highlight the practical value of incorporating social sentiment into trading strategies, offering enhanced predictive accuracy and improved profitability for investors and algorithmic systems. \end{itemize}

-The rest of this article is structured as follows.
-Section \ref{relatedwork} introduces related work on cryptocurrency price trend prediction using the hard and soft information fusion.
-Section \ref{Material and methods} explains the proposed HSIF model.
-Section \ref{Experiments and Results} presents our experimental setups and the simulation results and accompanying discussion.
-Future research directions are covered in Section \ref{Future Research Directions}.
-Finally conclusions are drawn in Section \ref{Conclusion}.
+The remainder of the paper is organized as follows.
+Section \ref{relatedwork} reviews related studies on cryptocurrency forecasting.
+Section \ref{Material and methods} introduces the proposed framework.
+Section \ref{Experiments and Results} presents experimental setups, results, and discussion.
+Section \ref{Future Research Directions} outlines potential extensions, and Section \ref{Conclusion} concludes the study.